-Represented major medical device manufacturer in connection with a civil and criminal Department of Justice investigation.
+Representation of a major medical device manufacturer in connection with a civil and criminal Department of Justice investigation.

-Represented major medical device manufacturer in a federal False Claims Act action related to federal procurement contracts.
+Representation of a major medical device manufacturer in a federal False Claims Act action related to federal procurement contracts.

-Represented chocolate and confections company against allegations of price discrimination under state antitrust statute.
+Representation of a chocolate and confections company against allegations of price discrimination under state antitrust statute.

-Represent corporate boards and leadership teams concerning data security assessments, breach preparedness, breach response, oversight responsibilities, and internal investigations.
+Representation of corporate boards and leadership teams concerning data security assessments, breach preparedness, breach response, oversight responsibilities, and internal investigations.

-Represent individuals in investigations involving the Foreign Corrupt Practices Act and other white collar matters.
+Representation of individuals in investigations involving the Foreign Corrupt Practices Act and other white collar matters.